6-inch wheels. Handles adjust and the wheels roll easy. Unit is ideal as a portable option for those in need of mobile support.

-Some customers with limited strength may find it a bit heavy.
-Height is a little challenging to adjust.
+Some with limited strength may find it heavy.
+Height is a bit challenging to adjust.

 Sometimes people need a bit of help getting around, and a walker offers that in the most literal of ways.
 A walker offers support and protection against falls and other injuries.
 It doesn’t guarantee safety, of course, but it significantly reduces the chance of a catastrophe.
 And the great thing about a walker is that you retain your independence while using one.

 The market offers a slew of different walker models.
 As such, the challenge of finding the right one can feel overwhelming.
 At BestReviews, we’re here to help.

 Let's start with the basics.
 Below, you can read about the pros and cons of the main walker types: